JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2019.md

 : Use `com.intellij.openapi.editor.richcopy.HtmlSyntaxInfoUtil` to create Lexer-based highlighted code samples, e.g. for usage in documentation.

 View \| Appearance \| Description in Tree Views
-: Toggles showing additional details in UI (e.g. modification timestamp in Project View) see `UISettings#getShowInplaceComments`.
+: Toggles showing additional details in UI (e.g. modification timestamp in Project View) see `UISettings.getShowInplaceComments()`.

 New API for Editor Inlay Hints
 : Allows a variety of presentations (incl. custom painting), mouse event handling and exposing settings in _Editor \| Inlay Hints_.
 See `com.intellij.codeInsight.hints.InlayHintsProvider`.